 She is a native of Illinois and currently lives in Washington, D.C.

-Emily Magram is the Coordinator, Communications and Membership for the Wine & Spirits Wholesalers of America (WSWA).
+Emily Magram is the Manager, Communications and Membership for the Wine & Spirits Wholesalers of America (WSWA).

 Prior to joining WSWA, Emily was a paralegal at Kelley Drye & Warren, LLP, where she worked with the Advertising practice group to advocate on behalf of clients before the Federal Trade Commission.